-Additionally, medical advances related to specific brain or spinal injuries could suddenly significantly increase life expectancies for PPO claimants.
+Additionally, focusing on PPO claimants, medical advances related to specific brain or spinal injuries could suddenly significantly increase life expectancies for PPO claimants.
 Changes in social care regimes may also change mortality trends for PPO claimants.

 Any error in estimating future mortality improvements could be applicable to large proportions, or indeed to all of the PPOs within a portfolio, therefore the importance of this risk increases as the number of PPOs increases.